-A NEIGHBOURHOOD PLAN FOR STONE PARISH 2020-2035 SUBMISSION DRAFT - OCTOBER 2020
+A NEIGHBOURHOOD PLAN FOR STONE PARISH 2022-2035 FINAL PLAN DOCUMENT

 Table of contents

-01 FOREWORD Chairman's Introduction Page 5 05 ENGAGING S Community Co Page 12

-02 STONE PARISH STORY Background to the Parish Page 6 06 OUR VISION For the period Page 13

-03 NEIGHBOURHOOD PLANNING What is it?
-Page 10 07 OUR KEY TH Issues of Focu Page 14

-04 NEIGHBOURHOOD AREA The Area of Focus Page 11 08 OUR APPROA An overview of Page 16

-annex 1 LOCAL GREEN SPACE Sites of proposed protection Page 47 annex 2 PEDESTRIAN Proposed area Page 48

-STONE'S COMMUNITY 09

-onsultation

-1 2019-2034

-HEMES & OBJECTIVES

-ACH r proposals 9 POLICIES Shaping dev

-Shaping development Page 19

-GREEN SPACE & RECREATION Page 20

-HEALTH & WELLBEING Page 25

-HOUSING Page 34

-LOCAL INFRASTRUCTURE Page 37

-HORNS CROSS CENTRE Page 41

-DELIVERING THE PLAN Page 43

-N & CYCLE NETWORK
+ENGAGING STONE'S COMMUNITY POLICIES 01FOREWORD 05 Community Consultation Shaping development Chairman's Introduction Page 12 Page 19 Page 5 GREEN SPACE & RECREATION Page 20 06OUR VISION 02STONE PARISH STORY HEALTH & WELLBEING Background to the Parish For the period 2019-2034 Page 25 Page 6 Page 13 HOUSING Page 34 07 OUR KEY THEMES & OBJECTIVES 03 NEIGHBOURHOOD PLANNING LOCAL INFRASTRUCTURE What is it?
+Issues of Focus Page 37 Page 10 Page 14 HORNS CROSS CENTRE Page 41 08 04NEIGHBOURHOOD AREA OUR APPROACH The Area of Focus An overview of proposals Page 11 Page 16 LOCAL GREEN SPACE PEDESTRIAN & CYCLE NETWORK ANNEX ANNEX Proposed areas in detail Sites of proposed protection Page 43 Page 47

 Foreword

-Dear Resident,
+Dear Resident.

 Stone Parish is a busy and vibrant commuter neighbourhood with much happening both in terms of development and activity.
 The parish population continues to grow at high speed, placing increasing demand on local services.

-The Stone Parish Neighbourhood Plan started back in 2015 when the parish council appointed a steering group comprising parish councillors, local residents, and representatives of local churches and organisations to ensure it really is a community-led initiative.

-Following years of development, with little investment into local infrastructure, the parish council was keen to give local people the opportunity to influence how further development comes forward and also ensure development taxes are spent on parish priorities.

-The Stone Parish neighbourhood plan sets out a vision for the area that reflects the feedback of local people and their wishes for the community.
+The Stone Parish Neighbourhood Plan started back in 2015 when the parish council appointed a steering group comprising parish councillors, local residents, and representatives of local churches and organisations to ensure the plan was a community-led initiative.
+Following years of development, without comparable investment in local infrastructure, the parish council was keen to give local people the power to influence how any further development comes forward and ensure development taxes are spent on parish priorities.
+The Stone Parish neighbourhood plan sets out a strong vision for the area that reflects the feedback of local people and their wishes for the community.
 The Plan sets objectives for key themes, such as getting around the parish, open spaces, air quality, and health and wellbeing.
 It seeks acknowledgement and support from other tiers of authority, partners and local organisations for delivery of outcomes that will improve the appearance and functionality of the parish and therefore, the quality of life of local residents.
 The Parish Council is keen that its own strategic delivery corresponds with the wishes of local people and prioritises objectives that will make a real difference to the community.
-It expects to incorporate many neighbourhood plan objectives into the council's future plans.
+It expects to incorporate many neigh bourhood plan objectives into the council's future plans.
 There are a number of documents supporting the neighbourhood plan, including details of public consultation, supporting research and other evidence and relevant Dartford Borough Council documents.
-These can all be found on the Stone Parish Neighbourhood Plan website at www.stoneneighbourhoodplan.uk

-We commend this draft neighbourhood plan to you.

-Yours Faithfully,

-Paul Winchester

-Chairman, Stone Parish Neighbourhood Plan Directors

-Stone Parish Story

-Location

-The parish of Stone is in North West Kent and lies 17 miles from London.
+These can all be found on the Stone Parish Neighbourhood Plan website at www.stoneparishcouncil.com The Plan was independently examined by Ann Skippers in early 2022, who praised the policies, confirming they provided benefits to the parish beyond existing policy.
+Subject to some minor modifications, Ann commended the plan for referendum.
+The date of the referendum is Thursday 26th May 2022.
+We look forward to achieving strong support for the plan and its adoption as a Statutory Planning document.
+Yours Faithfully, Paul Winchester Chairman, Stone Parish Neighbourhood Plan Directors Stone Parish Story Location The parish of Stone is in North West Kent and lies 17 miles from London.
 It is at the heart of the major regeneration area of the Thames Gateway.
 To the north lies the River Thames estuary and the west is bordered by the M25 and the Dartford Crossing.
 There are a large number of green, open spaces hiding pasts as excavated chalk pits and, latterly, as landfill sites.
 Lines of pylons form dominant features in this open and often treeless landscape with urbanisation and large settlements visible due to lack of any woodland screening.